datakind/data-recipes-ai/README.md

 This repo contains a docker-compose environment that will run the following components:

 - A [Chainlit](https://docs.chainlit.io/get-started/overview) chat app
-- A Data Recipes AI server powered by [Robocorps actions server](https://github.com/robocorp/robocorp#readme) and a basic code execution environment to run recipes
+- A Data Recipes AI server
 - Data ingestion pipeline, with simple configuration that can add new sources if they have an 'openapi.json' file
 - Postgres Databases for storing recipes and data with extensions for [PGVector](https://github.com/pgvector/pgvector) (for vector search) and [Postgis](https://postgis.net/) (for supporting the storage of Geospatial Shape files)
 - A recipes command line interface (CLI) for people approving/improving/creating recipes using the favorite IDE (eg VS Code + GitHub Copilot)